+Museum of Fine Arts.
 Count on staying a while if you have any hope of seeing what's here.
 Eclecticism and thoroughness, often an incompatible pair, have coexisted agreeably at the MFA since its earliest days.
-From Renaissance and baroque masters to impressionist marvels to African masks to sublime samples of Native American pottery and contemporary crafts, the collections are happily shorn of both cultural snobbery and shortsighted trendiness.
+From Renaissance and baroque masters to impressionist marvels, African masks and sublime samples of Native American pottery to contemporary crafts, the collections are happily shorn of both cultural snobbery and shortsighted trendiness.

 The MFA's collection of approximately 450,000 objects was built from a core of paintings and sculpture from the Boston Athenaeum, historical portraits from the city of Boston, and donations by area universities.
-The MFA has more than 60 works by John Singleton Copley; major paintings by Winslow Homer, John Singer Sargent, Fitz Hugh Lane, and Edward Hopper; and a wealth of American works ranging from native New England folk art and colonial portraiture to New York abstract expressionism of the 1950s and 1960s.
-Also of particular note are the John Singer Sargent paintings adorning the Rotunda.
-They were specially commissioned for the museum in 1921, and make for a dazzling first impression on visitors coming through the Huntington Street entrance.
+The MFA has more than 70 works by John Singleton Copley; major paintings by Winslow Homer, John Singer Sargent, Fitz Henry Lane, and Edward Hopper; and a wealth of American works ranging from native New England folk art and colonial portraiture to New York abstract expressionism of the 1950s and 1960s.
+Also of particular note are the John Singer Sargent murals adorning the Rotunda.
+They were unveiled at the museum in 1921 and make for a dazzling first impression on visitors coming through the Huntington Avenue entrance.

 American decorative arts are also liberally represented, particularly those of New England in the years before the Civil War.
 Native son Paul Revere, much more than a sounder of alarms, is amply represented as well, with superb silver teapots, sauceboats, and other tableware.